xalkan/resume/Readme.md

 **Responsibilities**

-- Develop features in the data and platform layer of suite of windows apps in C++/C# and .Net stack.
+- Develop features in the data and platform layer of the suite of apps.
 - Work with development, testing and product teams as well as clients to plan and deliver features and releases.
-- Follow agile scrum with a distributed team in the United States.
+- Follow agile scrum with a remote distributed team in the United States.

 **Achievements**